10xSebastian/preChange-event/README.md

 preChange-event
 ===============

-Behaves like the change event (is only triggered when content changed) but triggers when the user pauses typing without leaving the input field, so before the change event fires.
+Custom event for input fields.
+Behaves like the change event but directly fires after the user pause typing without leaving the input field.

 Demo
 ===============